The flu has arrived in the north country.

-This week is National Influenza Vaccination Week, which was established by the Communicable Disease Center to highlight the importance of flu vaccines.
+This week is National Influenza Vaccination Week, which was established by the Centers for Disease Control and Prevention to highlight the importance of flu vaccines.

-Health officials are urging everyone six months and older to get a flu vaccination.
+Health officials are urging everyone 6 months and older to get a flu vaccination.
 It takes about two weeks to develop immunity after being given a shot.

-Vaccines are offered at many locations, including doctors offices, clinics, pharmacies and, on Wednesdays, at Jefferson County Public Health Service, 531 Meade St.
+Vaccines are offered at many locations, including doctors offices, clinics, pharmacies and, on Wednesdays, the Jefferson County Public Health Service, 531 Meade St.

 The average cost of a flu shot is $30.

 A flu shot might be a nice gift for someone who cant afford it, Ms. Kourofsky said.